Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Understanding the Learning Performance

-By judiciously designing a graph and the parameter sharing in each layer for a policy, a GNN can exhibit policy-matched inductive bias, whose learning performance is superior to CNN and FNN with the same numbers of trainable parameters and training samples.
-Since the precoding matrix $\mathbf{V}_\mathrm{M}$ in MIMO systems and the digital precoding matrix $\mathbf{V}_\mathrm{D}$ in millimeter-wave systems also depend on SNR, which are obtained via matrix inverse operation explicitly or implicitly unless the SNR is very low, the channel spatial correlation as well as the numbers of users and antennas also affect the smoothness of the corresponding policies and hence affect the approximation errors when learning the precoding policies.
+By judiciously designing a graph and the parameter sharing in each layer for a policy, a GNN can exhibit policy-matched inductive bias, whose estimation error is less than CNN and FNN with the same number of training samples.
+Since the precoding matrix $\mathbf{V}_\mathrm{M}$ in multi-user MIMO systems and the baseband precoding matrix $\mathbf{V}_\mathrm{D}$ in millimeter-wave multi-user multi-antenna systems are obtained via matrix inverse operation explicitly or implicitly unless the SNR is very low, the channel spatial correlation as well as the numbers of users and antennas also affect the smoothness of the corresponding policies and hence affect the approximation errors when learning the precoding policies.